ACCEPTING CASES NATIONWIDE

 Does Talcum Powder Always Contain Asbestos?

-Not all talcum products contain asbestos; however, the risk is persistent.
+Not all talcum products contain asbestos; however, asbestos is a common contaminant in talc-based products.
 Talc and asbestos deposits tend to occur close to each other within a rock bed, so it is common for talc and asbestos fibers to be mixed together during the mining process.
 Companies that mine for talc should take proper precautions when extracting talc and use purification processes to remove asbestos from the talc.

 Currently, the Food and Drug Administration guidelines require talc-based products to be free from asbestos.
 Even so, the FDA does not require manufacturers to test their talc-based products for asbestos yet.
 As a result, products labeled as safe and asbestos-free may still contain this fibrous carcinogen.